-- 2.9.1.6.3.7 Individualized assistance. - 2.9.1.6.4 Ensuring safe and appropriate physical access to buildings, services and equipment; - 2.9.1.6.5 Demonstrating compliance with the ADA by surveying providers or site review of facilities for both physical and programmatic accessibility, documenting any deficiencies in compliance and monitoring correction of deficiencies; and - 2.9.1.6.6 Identifying to CMS and the Department the individual, and the job title, in its organization who is responsible for ADA compliance related to this Demonstration.
-The Demonstration Plan must also establish and execute a work plan to achieve and maintain ADA compliance. - 2.9.1.7 If the Contractor's network is unable to provide necessary medical services covered under the Contract to a particular Enrollee, the Contractor must adequately and timely cover these services out of network for the Enrollee, for as long as the Contractor is unable to provide them.
-The Contractor must ensure that cost to the Enrollee is no greater than it would be if the services were furnished within the network; - 2.9.1.8 When a PCP or any medical, behavioral health or longterm services and supports Provider is terminated from the Contractor's plan or leaves the network for any reason, the Contractor must make a good faith effort to give written notification of termination of such Provider, within fifteen (15) days after receipt or issuance of the termination notice, to each Enrollee who received his or her care from, or was seen on a regular basis by, the terminated PCP or any other medical, behavioral or longterm services and supports Provider.
+- 2.9.1.8 When a PCP or any medical, behavioral health or long-term services and supports Provider is terminated from the Contractor's plan or leaves the network for any reason, the Contractor must make a good faith effort to give written notification of termination of such Provider, within fifteen (15) days after receipt or issuance of the termination notice, to each Enrollee who received his or her care from, or was seen on a regular basis by, the terminated PCP or any other medical, behavioral or long-term services and supports Provider.
 For terminations of PCPs, the Contractor must also report the termination to the Department and provide assistance to the Enrollee in selecting a new PCP within fifteen (15) calendar days.
-For Enrollees who are receiving treatment for a chronic or ongoing medical condition or long-term services and supports, the Contractor shall ensure that there is no disruption in services provided to the Enrollee; and

-- 2.9.1.9 When the Food and Drug Administration (FDA) determines a drug to be unsafe, the Contractor will remove it from the formulary immediately.
+For Enrollees who are receiving treatment for a chronic or ongoing medical condition or long-term services and supports, the Contractor shall ensure that there is no disruption in services provided to the Enrollee; and - 2.9.1.9 When the Food and Drug Administration (FDA) determines a drug to be unsafe, the Contractor will remove it from the formulary immediately.
 The Contractor must make a good faith effort to give written notification of removal of this drug from the formulary and the reason for its removal, within five (5) days after the removal, to each Enrollee with a current or previous prescription for the drug. - 2.9.2 Availability of Services - 2.9.2.1 After Hours.
 PCPs and specialty Provider contracts shall provide coverage for their respective practices twenty-four (24) hours a day, seven (7) days a week and have a published after hours telephone number; voicemail alone after hours is not acceptable. - 2.9.3 Services Not Subject to Prior Approval - 2.9.3.1 The Contractor will assure coverage of Emergency Medical Conditions and Urgent Care services.
-The Contractor must not require prior approval for the following services: - 2.9.3.1.1 Any services for Emergency Medical Conditions as defined in 42 C.F.R 422.113(b)(1) and 438.114(a), which includes emergency behavioral health care; - 2.9.3.1.2 Urgent Care sought outside of the Service Area; - 2.9.3.1.3 Urgent Care under unusual or extraordinary circumstances provided in the Service Area when the contracted Provider is unavailable or inaccessible;

-- 2.9.3.1.4 Family planning services; and - 2.9.3.1.5 Out-of-area renal dialysis services. - 2.9.4 Authorization of Services.
+The Contractor must not require prior approval for the following services: - 2.9.3.1.1 Any services for Emergency Medical Conditions as defined in 42 C.F.R 422.113(b)(1) and 438.114(a), which includes emergency behavioral health care; - 2.9.3.1.2 Urgent Care sought outside of the Service Area; - 2.9.3.1.3 Urgent Care under unusual or extraordinary circumstances provided in the Service Area when the contracted Provider is unavailable or inaccessible; - 2.9.3.1.4 Family planning services; and - 2.9.3.1.5 Out-of-area renal dialysis services. - 2.9.4 Authorization of Services.
 The Contractor shall authorize services as follows: